 Myalgic encephalomyelitis, better known as Chronic Fatigue Syndrome (CFS), is a complicated disorder characterised by extreme fatigue that lasts for at least six months and cannot be fully explained by an underlying medical condition.
 As the world marks CFS Day on May 12, Omnia Health takes a look at various facets of the condition and its management.

-According to Mariana Bodiu, Clinical Psychologist at Plumm — a platform that delivers personalised care for workplace mental well-being — the fatigue worsens with physical or mental activity but does not improve with rest.
+According to Mariana Bodiu, a specialist at Plumm — a platform that delivers personalised care for workplace mental well-being — fatigue worsens with physical or mental activity but does not improve with rest.